-Brazil's Supreme Court urged to bar Rousseff from politics
+Brazil Supreme Court urged to bar Rousseff from politics

-BRASILIA Brazil's Supreme Court has been asked to overturn a contentious Senate decision allowing former President Dilma Rousseff to remain politically active following her removal from office in an impeachment trial this week.
+BRASILIA (Reuters) - Major parties in Brazil's governing coalition pressed the Supreme Court on Friday to overturn a Senate decision allowing former President Dilma Rousseff to remain politically active after her dismissal in an impeachment trial this week.

-The Senate voted on Wednesday to oust Rousseff for manipulating the federal budget to hide the real state of Brazil's ailing economy in the run-up to her re-election in 2014.
+The Senate voted on Wednesday to remove Rousseff from office for manipulating the federal budget to hide the real state of Brazil's ailing economy in the run-up to her 2014 re-election.

 In an unexpected separate vote, lawmakers spared the leftist leader from an eight-year ban on running for public office or holding any position in government, as provided for in Brazil's constitution.